mechabubba/bear/CONTRIBUTING.md

 At the [bottom of this page](#labels), you can see all of our issue labels along with how they're used.

-If you want to report a bug or issue, suggest an enhancement / new feature, or just ask a question, feel free to look and see if an issue for your topic already exists, and if not, open one and label it appropriately!
+If you want to report a bug or issue, suggest an enhancement / new feature, or just ask a question, look and see if an issue for your topic already exists, and if not, open one and label it appropriately!

 Aside from sandplate's issue tracker, for real time communication, the preferred way is through [this discord server](https://discord.gg/xErQY6M), in the `#discord` channel.